KilianDeBock/Free3Dm/content/pages/PrivacyPolicy/PrivacyPolicy.content.md

+﻿# Privacy Policy
-﻿This Privacy Policy contains information about the types of information that Free3Dm collects and records, and how we use it to create the best shopping experience for you.
+This Privacy Policy contains information about the types of information that Free3Dm collects and records, and how we use it to create the best shopping experience for you.

 ## Information Collected